Progress report for ESP20-001

 For the 2021 event, in the learning outcomes survey we implemented, we asked participants to reflect on knowledge increase, value of the information presented, whether the information informed decision making, quality of presentations, and likelihood of behavior changed due to information presented all on a 5-point scale.
 Average results were:

 Knowledge increase: 4.21

 Behavior Change: 3.74

 With the additional in-person restrictions from COVID-19 during this project contract, we have shifted focus to primarily online accessible trainings and outreach.
 Our first conference, SoilCon 2021, showed great success with agricultural professionals, producers, and university affiliates.
-The online, live conference format allowed for greater regional attendance, with 996 registrants.
-The conference brought together 30 speakers from across the U.S., and provided insight into topics such as soil health indicators, long term soil health research, and the current status of soil health in the PNW and U.S. Registrants’ self-reported significant knowledge gain, and a greater likelihood to make informed decisions regarding soil health management in the future.
+The online, live conference format allowed for greater regional attendance, with 996 registrants in 2021 and 970 registrants in 2022.
+There are currently 687 registrants for the 2023 conference, planned for mid-February.
+The conference has brought together over 65 speakers from across the world and provided insight into topics such as soil health indicators, long-term soil health research, and the current status of soil health in the PNW and U.S. Registrants’ self-reported significant knowledge gain, and a greater likelihood to make informed decisions regarding soil health management in the future.

 None to report at this time.

 We have used SARE logos as part of the advanced promotion for SoilCon and will be utilizing SARE information during the event.